kevinmartinjos/openmosaic/README.md

 Openmosaic scales up a processing sketch to look good (and work) over many screens.

 Disclaimer: As of now, the functionalities are limited.
-For instance, a client won't be informed about a mouse click on another client as of now.
+For instance, a client won't be informed about a key press on another client as of now.
 Incomplete.

 ####License